inkognitro/react-redux-saga-boilerplate/README.md

 ## Architecture (whys and whats)
 Architectures in general: [MVC vs. Flux vs. Redux](https://www.clariontech.com/blog/mvc-vs-flux-vs-redux-the-real-differences).

-Redux makes modularity and maintainability a breeze giving you full control over every action happening until the runtime of your frontend app.
+Redux makes modularity and maintainability a breeze giving you full control over every action happening during the runtime of your frontend app.

 It works like a charm with Domain Driven Design by providing a pattern to encapsulate view from business logic and its general bus for actions (e.g. commands, events).